dianmo42/MDTAT/README.md

 Intel(R) oneAPI DPC++/C++ Compiler 2024.1.0
 ```

-Program that compiled using `icx` was way faster then `gcc`.
+Program that compiled using `icx` was six times faster than `gcc`.
 Don't know why but Intel oneAPI is recommended.